KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor.rst

    :widths: 20 25 60
    :class: table-wrap

-   * - Add Marker/Guide quickly
+   * - Add Marker quickly
      - :kbd:`Num+*`
      - Adds a new marker at the current time point
    * - Edit Marker